 In 2003, she left private practice and began teaching full time at the Eli Broad College of Business at Michigan State University.
 Ms. Bulich taught several classes including Business Law, Real Estate Law & Finance and Smart Growth & Sustainability.
 In 2010, she was honored by the Senior Class as the Outstanding Faculty Member at Michigan State.
 She also received several other teaching awards and was awarded an Adams Teaching Fellowship.

-Ms. Bulich is a Clinical Associate Professor and Director of the new Construction Project Management and Real Estate Development minors in the School of Architecture, Planning & Preservation.
-She teaches “People, Planet and Profit: Building Sustainable Places”.
+Ms. Bulich is a Clinical Associate Professor and Director of the Construction Project Management and Real Estate Development minors in the School of Architecture, Planning & Preservation.
+She teaches “People, Planet and Profit: Building Sustainable Places” the introductory course for the real estate development minor that focuses on emerging issues related to resiliency.
+She uses placemaking to tie in the 4 disciplines represented in the School of Architecture, Planning and Preservation: architecture and urban design, urban planning, historic preservation and real estate development to examine how together, they can work to promote socio-cultural, economic, environmental and sustainability within a resilient built environment.

 JD – Georgetown University Law Center, 1988